 Cost of Voluntary Life Insurance

 The cost of voluntary life insurance depends on the type of policy, coverage amount and group rate structure.
-Voluntary employee life insurance can be cheaper than term life insurance because it's not based on individual health and medical exams but on demographic company rates and age.
-Your premium could increase annually or in specific age bands; for example, your rate could increase when you turn 35, 40, 45, 50 and older.
+Voluntary employee life insurance can be cheaper than term life insurance because it's not based on individual health and medical exams but on demographics, company rates and age.
+Your premium could increase annually or in specific age bands; for example, your rate could rise when you turn 35, 40, 45, 50 and older.

 If you're young and healthy, you might get cheaper rates with traditional term life insurance that is locked in for a longer period.
 For instance, depending on age, gender and other factors, you could pay between $278.93 and $3,425.60 per year for a 20-year, $500,000 term life insurance policy.